 All staff should refer to this section of the Policy for patients on a suspected or confirmed cancer pathway in the first instance.
-However, this section of the Trust's Access Policy should be read in conjunction with the remainder of the Policy.
+However, this section of the Trust's Access Policy should be read in conjunction with the remainder of the Policy and the specific SOP's for Cancer Tracking and Step down from a pathway, these can be found in the appendices of this policy.
 Many of the general guidelines in the Access Policy can be applied to patients on a cancer pathway.
+Locally MDT's have their own processes in place to support adherence to these overarching principles.